HamaRegaya/CogniSmile/README.md

 We welcome contributions from the community to improve and expand CogniSmile's capabilities.
 If you're interested in contributing, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact

-For questions or inquiries, please contact us at cognismile@example.com.
+For questions or inquiries, please contact us at cognismile@gmail.com.

 ---